-5 Ways to be a Tourist in Your Home Town
+5 Staycation Ideas: Be A Tourist in Your Home Town

 Tip #1: Find a Museum and Spend an Hour There

 I don’t care if you live in NYC, or the tiniest town in America….there’s a museum nearby that you have never seen.
-Recently, I wrote about a Salvador Dali Exhibit at the Meadows Museum of Art….which is literally half a mile from my home, and has been open in its current space since 1998….1998 y’all…and I had never darkened the door before my recent visit in October 2018.
+Not long ago, I wrote about a Salvador Dali Exhibit at the Meadows Museum of Art….which is literally half a mile from my home, and has been open in its current space since 1998….1998 y’all…and I had never darkened the door before my recent visit in October 2018.

-First of all, you are doing something new, which is never a bad idea.
-Second, you might actually enjoy yourself.
+- Second, you might actually enjoy yourself.
 It’s for sure you will see some things you never ever see in your daily life, and that’s so good for your soul!
 Expand your mind a little.
 Who knows….you might have so much fun, you will want to become a member of that museum, or even plan to see another one!

 Tip #2: Walk Through an Historic Neighborhood

-Tip #3: Eat in a New Restaurant
+Tip #3: Enjoy a New Restaurant

 A new favorite for us in Dallas is Sassetta….it’s in the Dallas Design District, which I wrote about in this post and this post, and it’s a chic restaurant with excellent indoor or outdoor seating.
 I highly recommend!

 Tip #4: Take in a Play or Musical

 But what about your home town?
 Again, regardless of the size city or town you live in, there’s going to be a live theater performance somewhere nearby!
 Be a tourist and go see something!!!!
+This is a fun staycation ideas for families or for couples!
 There’s just nothing like live theater, and in this age of digital entertainment, I worry that we are all losing touch with the ability to appreciate live performances.

 I also feel strongly about supporting local artists!
 My husband and I recently attended a concert at The Kessler Theater, and neither of us had been to this cool old theater-turned-concert hall.
-And, this year, I joined a group of friends for a series of Dallas Theater Center plays.
+Last year, I joined a group of friends for a series of Dallas Theater Center plays.
 The first play we attended was “Steel Magnolias” which of course we all know from the 1990’s movie….but seeing it on stage was a completely different experiences.
 The actors interpreted the characters differently than the movie, there was only one set the entire play, and I saw a familiar story in a entirely different way.
 Well worth my time!